Why Should I Attend Tri-Cities Startup Weekend?

 What Will Happen at Tri-Cities Startup Weekend?

-On September 20th, fifty Tri-Citizens with diverse backgrounds in business, development, and design will descend on WSU.
+On Friday, Tri-Citizens with diverse backgrounds in business, development, and design will descend on WSU.
 Anyone is welcome to pitch their startup idea and receive feedback from their peers.
 Teams organically form around the top ideas and then it’s a 54 hour frenzy of business model creation, coding, designing, and market validation.
 Mentors with diverse backgrounds with be there to help guide your business.
 The weekends culminate with presentations in front of local entrepreneurial leaders with another opportunity for critical feedback.

 This is a Competition?
 Are There Prizes?